By

 with a smile.
 “Tell you what, though, before we get there, how about

 a treat?
-We’ll travel in the TARDIS.
-Take the REALLY scenic route
+We’ll travel in the TARDIS, the REALLY scenic route to

-So often, he thought, he had to hide who he was, pretend to be someone
+So often he had to hide who he was, pretend to be someone or something

-or something else, John Smith with a fake identity on his psychic paper.
+else, John Smith with a fake identity on his psychic paper.
+But the whole

-But the whole family, most of the PARISH knew him for what he was, an
+family, most of the PARISH knew him for what he was, an alien who came

-alien who came to live among them from time to time and wished them no
+to live among them from time to time and wished them no harm.

 Not having to pretend was good.
 It felt like a Christmas present by itself.

-he brought them all out, not to Sean’s people carrier, but to the
+all out, not to Sean’s people carrier, but to the TARDIS.
+He saw

-TARDIS.
-He saw Mrs Whelan and Susan safely on the sofa, protected by a
+Mrs Whelan and Susan safely on the sofa, protected by a couple of anti-grav

 For those who had never been in space before it was the trip of a lifetime.